atbabers/DE-ThreatModel/README.md

 # **Summary**

-Authac is a ten-step iterative process for threat modeling focused on log sources.
+This is a ten-step iterative process for threat modeling focused on log sources.
 I crafted this approach to aid detection engineers in identifying key data and sparking new ideas for detections.
-Unlike many other frameworks that use acronyms for their steps, the term “Authac” ("pronounced": aw-thak) is not an acronym.
-Instead, it’s a condensed version of a guiding principle for detection engineers: **to authenticate and authorize every action occurring within our organization.**

 ---